The Art of the Collaboration With New Balance

 How did you land the role of senior manager of global collaborations?

 In 2017, I moved to Tokyo for six months with New Balance.
 Tokyo is such a big market for us.
-It’s the number one lifestyle brand in Japan in regards to sneakers.
+It’s the number one lifestyle brand in Japan in regard to sneakers.
 I was over there to see how New Balance Japan runs their business and bring some of those ideas back to the US market.

 Those six months were the biggest turning point in my career.

 I started working with the Tokyo design studio team.
 We didn’t have anyone managing collaborations for the brand.
-It was kind of everyone’s part time job.
+It was kind of everyone’s part-time job.
 If you were working on a certain model and you knew someone at a certain boutique, a colab happened, right?
 It was very regional and retailer-based.
 It was just kind of a secondary thought.
 I pitched a strategy for global collaborations in 2017 and pretty much started this role with no budget or resources or anything.

 Why is the New Balance brand so revered in Japan?
 Is the cultural perception of the brand different to the US market?